-Lottery for black bear harvesting permits opens Thursday
+Lottery for black bear hunting permits opens Thursday

 Latest Weather Blog

-Lottery for black bear harvesting permits opens Thursday
+Lottery for black bear hunting permits opens Thursday

 BATON ROUGE - Though the 2024 bear hunting season doesn't open until December, the lottery to obtain a permit to participate opens Thursday.

 The lottery will run from Aug.
 29 to Sept.
-25 and will give hunters a chance to earn one of only ten permits.
+25, allowing hunters to earn one of only ten permits.

 Lottery applicants can submit applications through the Department of Wildlife and Fisheries' website here.

 Successful applicants will be required to attend bear hunting training on either Nov.
-2 or 14 prior to hunting, with the department encouraging attendance to the Nov.
+2 or 14 before hunting, with the department encouraging attendance to the Nov.
 2 session.
-Hunters will also, of course, be required to possess a typical Louisiana hunting license on top of the permit.
+Hunters will also be required to possess a typical Louisiana hunting license on top of the permit.

 More News